GSA/challenges-and-prizes/_all-challenges/1151-cte-mission-cubesat.md

   * **Team composition.** The extent to which the proposed team demonstrates involvement from a broad cross-section of students, including, but not limited to, students in various grade levels and students with disabilities.

-  Judges may assign up to five bonus points during the judging of Mission Proposals in Phase 1 (in addition to a total score of up to 100 points under paragraph (a) of this section, for a total score of up to 105 points) based on the following selection criteria:
+  Judges may assign up to five bonus points during the judging of Mission Proposals in Phase 1 (in addition to a total score of up to 100 points outlined in the *Phase 1 Finalist Selection and Criteria* section of the [Rules, Terms, and Conditions](https://www.ctemissioncubesat.com/rules-terms-conditions/), for a total score of up to 105 points) based on the following selection criteria:

   * **Addressing need.** The extent to which the student population served by the eligible entrant is low-income, as defined by the percentage of students enrolled in free and reduced price lunch programs under the Richard B. Russell National School Lunch Act (42 U.S.C.
 1759), as amended through P.L.
 116–6.